Semi-supervised cross-lingual speech emotion recognition: Experiments

 \subsection{Experimental setup}

 Each dataset was split into training, validation, and testing sets to respectively train, optimize and evaluate task-specific emotion speech classifiers.
-Following SERAB \cite{scheidwasser2022serab}, each dataset is split into 60\% training, 20\% validation, and 20\% testing sets.
-Each data partition is speaker-independent, i.e., the sets of speakers included in each part is mutually disjoint.
+Following SERAB \citep{scheidwasser2022serab}, each dataset is split into 60\% training, 20\% validation, and 20\% testing sets.
+Each data partition is speaker-independent, i.e., the sets of speakers included in each part are mutually disjoint.

 Importantly, the utterances of the various datasets have different sampling rates, for this reason they were all resampled to 16kHz before any processing.
 During training a sequence of 2 seconds is randomly sampled from the whole utterance for augmentation, while the whole utterance is used at testing time.
 Voice Activity Detection (VAD) is not used in training and testing.
-We converted all utterances to a log-scaled mel spectrogram with a window size of 64ms, hop size of 10ms, and mel-spaced frequency bins $F = 64$ in the range 60–7,800 Hz.
-Each spectrogram is normalized by subtracting the mean and dividing by the estimated standard deviation for the frames of the spectrogram.
-We initialize the backbone BYOL-S with the parameters learned on the AudioSet dataset \cite{gemmeke2017audio}, while the linear layer for emotion speech classification is randomly initialized.
+The linear layer for emotion speech classification is randomly initialized.

 All experiments are run three times with different random seeds, and the unweighted accuracy is chosen as our evaluation criterion.